Obrázky stránek

 Tub.
 I often came where I did hear of her, but cannot find her.

 Shy.
-Why there, there, there, there! a diamond gone, coft me two thousand ducats in Frankfort! the curfe never fell upon our nation 'till now: I never felt it 'till now :— two thousand ducats in that; and other precious, precious jewels.-I would, my daughter were dead at my foot, and the jewels in her ear! 'would fhe were hears'd at my foot, and the ducats in her coffin!
-No news of them?-Why, fo:-and I know not what's spent in the search: Why, thou lofs upon lofs! the thief gone with so much, and so much to find the thief; and no fatisfaction, no revenge: nor no ill luck stirring, but what lights o' my fhoulders; no fighs, but o' my breathing; no tears, but o' my shedding.
+Why there, there, there, there! a diamond gone, coft me two thousand ducats in Frankfort! the curfe never fell upon our nation 'till now: I never felt it 'till now :two thousand ducats in that; and other precious, precious jewels.-I would, my daughter were dead at my foot, and the jewels in her ear! 'would she were hears'd at my foot, and the ducats in her coffin!
+No news of them ?—Why, fo:-and I know not what's spent in the fearch: Why, thou lofs upon lofs! the thief gone with fo much, and fo much to find the thief; and no fatisfaction, no revenge: nor no ill luck stirring, but what lights o' my shoulders; no fighs, but o' my breathing; no tears, but o' my fhedding.

 Tub.
 Yes, other men have ill luck too; Anthonio, as I heard in Genoa,—